-Could your resident be experiencing delirium?
-Recent and sudden behavioural changes should be carefully considered for signs.
+Could a person with dementia in your care be experiencing delirium?
+Recent and sudden behavioural changes should be carefully considered as signs of a delirium.

 People with delirium can experience heightened arousal, become restless, agitated and aggressive.
-Alternately, they may be withdrawn, sleepy, and quiet.
-This tool is designed to assist health care professionals assess, treat and/or eliminate sources of delirium that may be impacting on a person’s exacerbation of Behavioural and Psychological Symptoms of Dementia (BPSD).
+Alternately, they may be withdrawn, sleepy and quiet.
+This tool is designed to assist health care professionals assess, treat and/or eliminate sources of delirium that may be impacting on a person, and contributing to changes in behaviour.

 This resource assists you in looking for:

 Bladder symptoms, including changes in urine, incontinence and genital discomfort

 Changes in bowel habits, including pain, cramps, diarrhoea and appetite